xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC.md

 mv ${i}/final_pure_reads_2.fastq CLEAN_READS/${b}_2.fastq
 done
 ```
 You can only submit this job after the read_qc job is completed, because you need the output file from read_qc.
 Another option is that you can submit it as a dependency job, so you can just let your jobs run one after another without keeping an eye on it all the time.
-You might want to do some debbugging to make sure your scripts ara working, otherwise your dependency jobs will be cancelled if the previous job failed.
+You might want to do some debbugging to make sure your scripts are working, otherwise your dependency jobs will be cancelled if the previous job failed.

 Option 1: submit move_rename_clean_reads.sh after read_qc is completed
 ```console